zabbix-community/helm-zabbix/README.md

 * More info: https://github.com/cetic/helm-zabbix/pull/53

 > **Break change 1.0.0**
-* The version 1.0.0 has a break change.
-* Will be used Postgresql 14.x and Zabbix 6.0.0.
+* Will be used Postgresql 14.x and Zabbix 6.x.
 * The installation of any component of chart is optional for easy integration with the official chart: https://git.zabbix.com/projects/ZT/repos/kubernetes-helm/
 * More info: https://github.com/cetic/helm-zabbix/issues/42